alinioan/ArtOnline/README.md

-# MobyLabWebProgramming

-This is an example application to teach students the basics of web programming.
+# ArtOnline - the online art galery
+---

+ArtOnline is a web application that allows users to upload and share their artworks.

+---
 Prerequisites:
-Because we use .NET 8 for this project you need to install a IDE with the necessary tool, we recommend Visual Studio 2022 Community Edition (https://visualstudio.microsoft.com/) or Enterprise Edition for students (https://azureforeducation.microsoft.com/devtools) if you are using Windows or the DotUltimate platform (https://www.jetbrains.com/dotnet/) with Rider for .NET for students (https://www.jetbrains.com/rider/) if you are using Linux or MacOS X, you can get a license for all JetBrains products via your academic email.
-For Visual Studio we also recommend the DotUltimate platform for the ReSharper plugin, it may slow down your IDE but you gain a better code suggestions and safety checks.
+The project uses .NET 10.

-To start working with the backend install docker and docker compose from https://docs.docker.com/engine/install/ and enter the command below to launch the Postgresql database while in the Deployment folder:
+To start the backend, first install docker and docker compose from https://docs.docker.com/engine/install/ and enter the command below to launch the Postgresql database while in the Deployment folder:

 ```sh
 docker-compose -f .\docker-compose.yml -p mobylab-app-db up -d
 ```

-You can use PGAdmin (https://www.pgadmin.org/) or DBeaver (https://dbeaver.io/download/) to access the database on localhost:5432 with database/user/password "mobylab-app".

 To work with the database migrations in .NET install the dotnet-ef tool by using the following command: